 Yes/No Evidence Does the school have a policy?
-Yes As part of this policy Does the school work with outside agencies on radicalisation and extremism e.g. Channel?
-Yes Police + others if required Have staff received appropriate training?
-Yes Home Office Prevent Training.
-Has the school got a trained Prevent lead?
-Yes Sara Gray Do staff know who to discuss concerns with?
-(DSL) Yes Designated Safeguarding Lead Is suitable filtering of the internet in place?
-Yes See annual contract Do children know who to talk to about their concerns?
-Yes Yes, pupil surveys Are there opportunities for children to learn about radicalisation and extremism?
-Yes Collective Worship, PSHE Have any cases been reported?
+Yes In Safeguarding File Does the school work with outside agencies on radicalisation and extremism e.g. Channel?
+No We make referrals to channel if we have a concern Have staff received appropriate training?
+Yes See records and staff files Has the school got a trained Prevent lead?
+Yes Through DSL training - Headteacher Mrs Yendall Miss Ebbs

+Do staff know who to discuss concerns with?
+(DSL) Yes Headteacher- also written in staff Handbook and on Roles and responsibility list Is suitable filtering of the internet in place? managed by ICTIC See internet filter invoice.
+Do children know who to talk to about their concerns? shown through Governor monitoring Are there opportunities for children to learn about radicalisation and extremism?
+During PSHE, assemblies and focus weeks Have any cases been reported?
 No Are individual pupils risk assessed?
-Yes
+No Not needed

-What factors make the school community potentially vulnerable to being radicalised? (e.g. EDL local base, extreme religious views promoted locally, tensions between local communities, promotion of radical websites by some pupils/parents) Comment on the school's community, locality and relevant history It is a predominately white, middle classed, village school.
-Risk evaluation Low Way Forward Continue to monitor and review
+What factors make the school community potentially vulnerable to being radicalised?

+(e.g. EDL local base, extreme religious views promoted locally, tensions between local communities, promotion of radical websites by some pupils/parents)

+Comment on the school's community, locality and relevant history